ZiggyCreatures/FusionCache/docs/Timeouts.md

 </div>

-# :stopwatch: Timeouts
+# ⏱️ Timeouts

-There are different types of timeouts available and it may be useful to know them.
+There are different types of timeouts available and it may be useful to know them:
+- Factory Timeouts
+- Distributed Cache Timeouts

-:bulb: For a complete example of how to use them and what results you can achieve there's the [👩‍🏫 Step By Step](StepByStep.md) guide.
+💡 For a complete example of how to use them and what results you can achieve there's the [👩‍🏫 Step By Step](StepByStep.md) guide.
 ## Factory Timeouts

 Sometimes your data source (database, webservice, etc) is overloaded, the network is congested or something else bad is happening and the end result is things start to get **:snail: very slow** to get a fresh piece of data.